 Peanuts, commonly referred to as "groundnuts" in certain regions, are the edible seeds of a legume plant, rich in protein, healthy fats, vitamins, minerals, and antioxidants (Arya et al., 2016) but also play a vital role in agriculture and the economy, improving soil fertility through nitrogen fixation (Nelwamondo et al., 2024), serving as a valuable cash crop for farmers, and supporting various industries such as food processing, cosmetics, and biodiesel production (Lungaho et al., 2025).
 However, its cultivation is perpetually shadowed by pest threats like Thrips, Aphids, Armyworms, and Wireworms, compromising the yield, product quality, and nutritional value, leading to significant economic repercussions and threatening food security (Wightman & Rao, 1993).

 Spiders are important generalist predators in agricultural ecosystems, preying on a wide range of arthropod pests.
-Although no single spider species or spider community alone has been definitively proven to completely control pest populations, numerous studies have demonstrated that spiders can significantly suppress pests under certain conditions, particularly in perennialcropping systems such as orchards, vineyards, and horticultural plantations (Michalko et al., 2019).
+Although no single spider species or spider community alone has been definitively proven to completely control pest populations, numerous studies have demonstrated that spiders can significantly suppress pests under certain conditions, particularly in perennial cropping systems such as orchards, vineyards, and horticultural plantations (Michalko et al., 2019).
 Spiders contribute significantly to nutrient cycling both directly and indirectly in various ecosystems.
 Directly, through excretion, defecation, and disposal of prey remains, spiders enrich soil nutrients, as seen with species like the Neotropical jumping spider Psecaschapoda, which provides essential nitrogen to its host bromeliads, enhancing their growth (Romero et al., 2006).Using spiders as bioindicators provides valuable insights into the extent of environmental contamination and supports conservation and management efforts, as their webs possess a unique ability to capture and accumulate diverse airborne pollutants including particulate matter, heavy metals, polycyclic aromatic hydrocarbons (PAHs), and dioxins, thereby serving as effective indicators of atmospheric contamination(van Laaten et al.,2020; Takano et al., 2024).